LEGIT-X-CODER/safe-zone-ai/README.md

 - Styling with Tailwind CSS
 - Icons from Lucide React

+## About the Project
+This website frontend was created using Builder.io as a design tool, but all the code, logic, and customization were developed and implemented by me.

 ## 📧 Contact

 For questions and support, please reach out through the contact form in the application.